Prymm

 A small fishing town built at the mouth of a river upon a few scraps of land and connected barges.

-Beyond the town sits the Stoneheart mountain range where the Lifeblood river flows down from said to be the home of a lost city of Elders, to the north-west starts the plains ruled by the goblinoids and to the south a dark and dangerous forest, with one fairly safe trading road through it to the south, and a highway with several posted forts along it to Raymarath is to the north, sitting along the coast upon a cliff overlooking the water and the valley below.
+Beyond the crop fields sits the Stoneheart mountain range ever-present above the town, and the source from which the Lifeblood river flows.
+Supposedly a lost city of Elders can be found within the mountain peeks in addition to the dwarven city within and the trade town at its peak.
+To the north-west starts the plains of the Old World ruled by the goblinoids and to the south a dark and dangerous forest, with one fairly safe trading road through it to the south into Lower Thylasx.
+Leading off to the north a highway with several posted forts runs roughly parallel along the jagged coast to the city of Raymarath some way north, overlooking the water from the top of a jagged cliff.

 Points of interest:

-The Blinding Tower, a 150 foot stone tower built of impossibly bright white stone that reflects the sun in a dazzling display of colors acts as a wizard tower and lighthouse for the town
+The Blinding Tower, a 150 foot stone tower built of impossibly bright white stone that reflects the sun in a dazzling display of colors acts as a wizard tower and lighthouse for the town.
+No obvious door into the tower exists at ground level.

 Key figures

-Merrik Mayhammer left arm and side of face petrified and turned to stone during a bad engagement in the Stoneheart mountains left him out of the adventuring game and into the storytelling phase of his career, as he runs the Stone Sentinel.
+The charismatic and lighthearted Merrik Mayhammer had his left arm and side of face petrified and turned to stone during a bad engagement in the Stoneheart mountains took him out of the adventuring game and into the storytelling phase of his career, as he runs the Stone Sentinel Tavern and Inn.
+His injuries have not lightened his mood but they have resulted in restless nights and a round belly from too many Ales shared over stories of his past glories.

 Adventure Hooks: